glouppe/info8010-deep-learning/lecture8.md

 class: middle

-Instead, attention mechanisms can transport information from parts of the input signal to parts of the output *specified dynamically*.
+Instead, attention mechanisms can transport information from parts of the input signal to parts of the output .bold[specified dynamically].

 Under the assumption that each output token comes from one or a handful of input tokens, the decoder should attend to only those tokens that are relevant for producing the next output token.